10 Questions about Featured and Knowledge Panels with Tomas Ignatavicius @Builtvisible

 Q3: How about desktop versus mobile search?
 Are users behaving differently in terms of intent?

-February stats show a wider gap between Organic CTR for commercial and informational intent keywords on Position 1.
+February stats show a wider gap between Google CTR for commercial and informational intent keywords on Position 1.
 The data is based on GSC keywords and related Average Position metric (the data set includes keywords that trigger rich snippets, and positions held by Featured Snippets and other types of features listed with URLs).

 Desktop Organic Search in US